-Claymore has AwakenedPriscilla, a nightmare that makes other nightmares crap their pants and required a different Abomination to perform a Fusion Dance to gain even a chance of defeating her, yet most of the time looks like a human woman or a humanoid creature with jagged wings and a single horn.
+Claymore has AwakenedPriscilla, a nightmare that makes other nightmares crap their pants and required a different Abomination to perform a Fusion Dance to temporarily seal her away, yet most of the time either looks like a human woman or a humanoid creature with jagged wings and a single horn.
 Her power so vastly outclasses the other Awakened Beings that she has been called a Physical God, but she is disinterested with the conflict between the Claymores and the Organization, her primary motivations being eating everything she comes across and hunting down Clare.

 Doctor Manhattan of Watchmen fame shows signs of becoming this throughout the story due to his growing detachment from, well, everything.
 He ultimately embraces humanity, sort of, but not his own.
 At best you could say he recognizes the value of humanity.
 What he actually does is to go off to a galaxy far, far away to play God.